SakshithVarambally/Samsung_PD_Training/README.md

 Key Terminologies:

-Synopsys Design Constraints (SDC): These are essential design constraints supplied to DC, enabling precise optimization to achieve the optimal implementation.
+1)Synopsys Design Constraints (SDC): These are essential design constraints supplied to DC, enabling precise optimization to achieve the optimal implementation.

-1).lib: A Design Library housing Standard cells, pivotal building blocks for IC design.
+2).lib: A Design Library housing Standard cells, pivotal building blocks for IC design.
 DC recognizes libraries in the .lib format.

-2).db: Similar to .lib but presented in a distinct format, DC comprehends libraries in the .db format, broadening compatibility.
+3).db: Similar to .lib but presented in a distinct format, DC comprehends libraries in the .db format, broadening compatibility.

-3).ddc: A Synopsys proprietary format tailored for storing design information.
+4).ddc: A Synopsys proprietary format tailored for storing design information.
 DC possesses the capability to both generate and parse .ddc files, streamlining data exchange.

-4) Design: RTL (Register-Transfer Level) files embodying the behavioral model of the design, serving as the foundation for subsequent IC design stages.
+5)Design: RTL (Register-Transfer Level) files embodying the behavioral model of the design, serving as the foundation for subsequent IC design stages.

 Here is the RTL code for the design that is going to be synthesized.
 It cosists of a Mux and a flop with Reset